uno-labs/UnoSemuxLightCoreWasm/docs/source/usage/AccountHD.rst

       }

+.. js:function:: addrAdd(address)

+   :param Addr address: An object of :js:class:`Addr` class.
+   :returns: ``void``.

+   | Add the `non-HD Address` to collection of Addresses.
+   | You can create such an object of :js:class:`Addr` class by :js:func:`sImportPrivateKeyStrHex` or :js:func:`sGenerateNew` methods.

 .. js:function:: addrFindByName(name)

-   :param string name: A name of an address.
+   :param string name: A name (alias) of an Address.
    :returns: An ``object`` of :js:class:`Addr` class.

-   | Finds an address by its name.
+   | Finds an Address by its name (alias).

 .. js:function:: addrFindByHexStr(hex)

-   :param string hex: A hex form of an address.
+   :param string hex: A hex form of an Address.
    :returns: An ``object`` of :js:class:`Addr` class.

-   | Finds an address by its HEX representation.
+   | Finds an Address by its HEX representation.

-.. js:function:: addrHexStrByName(addressName)
+.. js:function:: addrHexStrByName(name)

-   :param string addressName: A name of an address.
+   :param string name: A name (alias) of an Address.
-   :returns: A ``string`` containing the HEX representation of an address.
+   :returns: A ``string`` containing the HEX representation of an Address.

-   | Returns the HEX representation of an address by its name.
+   | Returns the HEX representation of an Address by its name (alias).